2007–08 FC Basel season: Domestic Cup

 Basel then faced a much tougher test in the third round.
-An away match against the Grasshoppers at the Letzigrund on 25 October.
+An away match against the Grasshoppers at the Letzigrund took place on 25 October.
 The game was equally balanced in a first half low on events.
 The best chance came from a bicycle kick from Scott Chipperfield.
 In the second half Basel put on the pressure and after 55 minutes were not awarded a penalty despite a foul on Streller.
 But nonetheless Basel won 1–0.
 The goal coming from the penalty spot, scored by Daniel Majstorović after a hand-ball from Guillermo Vallori.